 7.1.
-The Vendor warrants that the Software code (excluding any Open Source Software) has been subjected to industry-standard virus, malware, malicious code and vulnerability checks prior to being entered into] the Vendor’s Software repository and the Software will conform in all material respects to the Specification while using the Software in accordance with this Licence and the Commercial Terms Sheet (provided the Customer is using the latest Maintenance Release and / or New Version made available to it by the Vendor (Warranty Period).
+The Vendor warrants that the Software code (excluding any Open Source Software) has been subjected to industry-standard virus, malware, malicious code and vulnerability checks prior to being entered into the Vendor’s Software repository and the Software will conform in all material respects to the Specification while using the Software in accordance with this Licence and the Order Form (provided the Customer is using the latest Maintenance Release and / or New Version made available to it by the Vendor (Warranty Period).
 If, within the Warranty Period, the Customer notifies the Vendor in writing of any defect or fault in the Software in consequence of which it fails to conform in all material respects to the Specification, and such defect or fault does not result from the Customer, or anyone acting with the authority of the Customer, having amended the Software or used it outside the terms of this Licence for a purpose or in a context other than the purpose or context for which it was designed or in combination with any other software not provided by the Vendor, or it has not been loaded onto Vendor-specified or suitably configured equipment, the Vendor shall, at the Vendor’s option, do one of the following:

 a) repair the Software;

 c) terminate this Licence immediately by notice in writing to the Customer and refund any of the Fee paid by the Customer as at the date of termination (less a reasonable sum in respect of the Customer’s use of the Software to the date of termination) on return of the Software and all copies thereof, provided the Customer provides all the information that may be necessary to assist the Vendor in resolving the defect or fault, including a documented example of any defect or fault, or sufficient information to enable the Vendor to re-create the defect or fault.

 7.2.
 The Vendor does not warrant that the use of the Software will be uninterrupted or error-free.